TheMrityunjayPathak/CarPricePrediction/README.md

 - Removing kms Suffix from kms Driven Column by using str.split() Method and converting it into Integer.

-- Converting Price Column from 6.45 Lakh to 645000 and convering it into Integer.
+- Converting Price Column from 6.45 Lakh to 645000 and convering it into Integer by using a Custom Made Function.

-- From Car Model Column picking up First 3 Words and removing the rest for better Accuracy in Model.
+- From Car Model Column picking up First 3 Words and removing the rest of the Words for better Accuracy of Model.

 2️⃣ **Data Visualization**